-At December 31, 2019, the Company's largest foreign currency risk exposure existed at the level of its Canadian headquarters, where the Company held a net financial asset position denominated in US dollars having a Canadian dollar equivalent of approximately \$2.4 million.
-A 10% change in the foreign exchange rate between the US dollar and the Canadian dollar, the functional currency of the Company's Canadian headquarters, would give rise to increases/decreases of approximately \$240,000 in financial position/comprehensive loss.
+At December 31, 2020, the Company's largest foreign currency risk exposures existed at the level of its Canadian headquarters and at its Chilean operating subsidiary, Frontera Chile Limitada, where the Company held a net financial asset position denominated in US dollars having a Canadian dollar equivalent of approximately \$1.4 million, and a net financial liability position denominated in US dollars having a Canadian dollar equivalent of approximately \$1.1 million, respectively.
+A 10% change in the foreign exchange rate between the US dollar and the Canadian dollar, the functional currency of Filo Mining, or between the US dollar and the Chilean peso, the functional currency of Frontera Chile Limitada., would give rise to increases/decreases of approximately \$141,000 and \$115,000, respectively, in financial position/comprehensive loss.